LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

     """
     Find all XOR differences in the AES_256_CTR xorpad

-    Narrows down the keyspace to 256*256 possibilites
+    Narrows down the key space to 256*256 possibilities
     """
     for i in range(0, FLAG_SIZE - 1):
         print(">> {}".format(i))